FxMorin/carpet-fixes/README.md

 *coming soon*

 ## More detail
-This mod works for both Singleplayer & Multiplayer, although it only modifies server-side functionality!
+This mod works for both Singleplayer & Multiplayer.
-The mod does **not** fix any client-side bugs!
+This mod now supports fixing some client-side bugs!
+Run `/carpet-fixes list client` to see a list of all available client-side fixes.
+These fixes may not be client-side only

 ---